 • There are rewards for good and caring behaviour with house points and the recognition boards and consistent demonstration of our values is recognised through such things as our ‘Achievers’ assemblies.

-• We have high expectations of behaviour in the playground and playground buddies have previously been used effectively to encourage and model this.
+• We have high expectations of behaviour in the playground and playground buddies to encourage and model this.

 • Children are taught how to keep themselves safe through the PSHE curriculum and through visits from outside organisations such as the NSPCC, Junior Citizen, visits from Community police, traffic and road awareness, scooter training, online safety teaching in the curriculum and online safety assemblies, safeguarding assemblies.